What is an Authoring Tool?

 - Support & Training

-The core feature of any authoring tool is the ability to create course content.
+The core feature of any authoring tool is the ability to create lessons.

 This includes adding and editing slides, images, text, video, audio or any other on-screen element.

 These features will enable you to bring your course to life and represent what the learner will be seeing, hearing, and doing.

 The kind of e-learning course that you create depends on these core content authoring features:

 - Edit images

 - Edit audio files

 - Record audio for narration